Walk the Beautiful Fairy Glen along the Kilbroney river.

 Tullymore Forest Park. with Slieve Donard highest mountain in N Ireland at Newcastle.

-Historic and charming Rostrevor On the shores of Carlingford Lough with charming architecture, 7 pubs and 5 restaurants dwarfed by and sheltered snug under Slieve Martin first summit of the Mournes and the Ancient Oak forest sweeping down to the sea, providing a mild sheltered climate for all and once famous residents, in 17oo the home and estate of The Ross family, the Great Granite Obelisk of General Robert Ross of Bladensburg standing proud on the shore line. then to writer Albert Stratford Canning and to the Bowes-Lyons family cousins of the Queen Mother who visited on holiday with her daughter now Queen Elisabeth.
-See the Kilbroney river flowing through a tunnel of Oaks to the sea in the famous Fairy Glen, explore the historic village and walk the meadow among the Ancient trees, to the wonderful scenic walking trails and world class bike trails skirting the Kilbroney Valley to Killowen, to Cloughmore and Slieve Martin.
-With Panoramic views of Carlingford Lough and beyond, All said to have inspired C S Lewis to write The Chronicles of Narnia on his visits here.
-Writing of Rostrevor & the lough, the famous English writer William Makepeace Thackeray wrote, Were such a bay lying upon English shores it would be a world wonder or if on the Mediterranean or Baltic, English travelers would flock to it.
+Historic Rostrevor Charming architecture with 7 pubs, 5 restaurants and music 3 nights a week, all sheltered snug under Slieve Martin first summit of the Mournes with the Ancient Oak forest sweeping down to the Lough providing a mild sheltered micro climate for all, once the home and estates of The Ross family the Great Granite Obelisk of General Robert Ross of Bladensburg standing proud on the shore line and where the Queen Mother once stayed on holiday at The Lodge in the Great Meadow with her daughter Queen Elizabeth.
+Explore the Historic village with the Heritage trail, walk the beautiful Fairy Glen, The Tree Trail and Narnia Trail among the Great Meadows Ancient trees and all the other Wonderful scenic walking trails.
+Enjoy the Ancient Oak Forest on the trail to Cloughmore and see the Panoramic views over Carlingford Lough and beyond, all Inspiring C S Lewis to write The Chronicles of Narnia on his visits here.
+Writing of Rostrevor, the Forest & the lough, the famous English writer William Makepeace Thackeray wrote, Were such a bay lying upon English shores it would be a world wonder or if on the Mediterranean or Baltic, English travelers would flock to it.
+Images Rostrevor Area

 May - Warrenpoint Blues on the Bay festival